 As we begin our gradual spiritual ascension, our at-one-ment, somewhere between the ages of 21 and 35, it is usually around this time that our friendships are becoming more critical to our sense of wellbeing, and it is also the time when many of us begin to seek out a partner or mate.

 Most of us are also still very rooted in our ego consciousness, at this stage of our development.
 We are firming up our sense of self, our identity, our profile.
 One of the ways we do this is through our friendships, and in our relationships with a significant other.
-During this period, many of us are still of the belief that we are somehow incomplete, and through our relationships with others, be they friends or intimates, we will find the sense completion we perceive as lacking.
+During this period, many of us are still believe we are somehow incomplete, and through our relationships with others, be they friends or intimates, we will find the sense completion we perceive as lacking.

 Our societal and cultural constructs perpetuate this false premise, as does the media.
 Certainly advertising and the social networks would have us believe we are less than, or abnormal, if we are not constantly seeking out new connections with friends or lovers.

 What drives this engine is the desire for a sense of wholeness, a sense of belonging, a sense of security.
 But we will never truly find that which we seek, if we only look outside ourselves.
-We must rather turn our focus within.
+We must, rather, turn our focus within.
 We must make our first priority “friending” the Self.
 “Seek ye first the kingdom of God…and all these things shall be added unto.”

 When we direct our focus toward discovering and befriending the Self, we come to truly understand and embody our independence and individuality.
-When we understand that the Self is the Force that animates us, that sees, hears, smells, touches, and tastes, that thinks our thoughts, and breathes our breath, we can allow ourselves to become dependent on the Divinity within us.
-We come to understand that we are Divinity in duality, God manifesting in physical form within this illusion we call reality.
+When we understand the Self is the Force that animates us, that sees, hears, smells, touches, and tastes, that thinks our thoughts, and breathes our breath, we can allow ourselves to become dependent on the Divinity within us.
+We come to understand we are Divinity in duality, God manifesting in physical form within this illusion we call reality.

 Until we can recognize the Divinity within ourselves, and know it to be the same spark that animates all other beings, we will always view ourselves as separate.
 As long as we view ourselves as separate, there will exist judgment and conflict, both within ourselves and with others.
 For we can only ever see in others what we believe is the truth about ourselves.